What are FPGAs and How Do They Change the World?

-They are used in video equipment, automobiles, aerospace, and military devices.
+They used in video equipment, automobiles, aerospace, and military devices.

 Intel uses FPGAs in its testing phase.

-They don’t come without problems, however, and if they’re being used for debugging during prototyping, programmers may experience “FPGA Hell”.
+They don’t come without problems, however, and if they’re for debugging during prototyping, programmers may experience “FPGA Hell”.

 To put some of their utility into understandable terms, imagine an automatic security camera.